ConnectEverything/ngs-xacct-guide/README.md

 > Note: Granting another account permission to publish to your JetStream is a "basic" share scenario.
 Export a JetStream-ingested
 > subject as a _service_ to allow the remote account to publish on the subject and (optionally) receive an acknowledgement reply
 > from JetStream (At-Least-Once publishing).

+###### Use of JetStream Prefix

+When JetStream is shared between accounts, it is assumed that each account is JetStream enabled.
+A JetStream-enabled account has JetStream APIs (subjects starting with `$JS`) present in its account namespace.

+To disambiguate API calls in a cross-account scenario, JetStream APIs imported into an account from another account must be mapped to a local subject with a subject prefix different from `$JS`.
+This alternative local subject prefix is called the _JS Prefix_ and must be set accordingly in the importing account's client application code.

+The JetStream cross-account guides show usage of JS prefix.

+> Note: JS Prefix is a special case of general capability in subject export/import to map an alternative subject name
+> in the importing account to avoid namespace collision.

 <hr>
 &copy; 2022 Synadia Communications.
 All rights reserved.